Medically reviewed by Drugs.com. Last updated on July 25, 2020.

 Revefenacin: OATP1B1/1B3 (SLCO1B1/1B3) Inhibitors may increase serum concentrations of the active metabolite(s) of Revefenacin.
 Avoid combination

 Rosuvastatin: Darolutamide may increase the serum concentration of Rosuvastatin.
-Management: Avoid coadministration of darolutamide and rosuvastatin if possible.
-If combined, monitor for increased rosuvastatin effects/toxicities and consider a rosuvastatin dose reduction.
+Management: Limit the dose of rosuvastatin to 5 mg daily when combined with darolutamide.
+Monitor closely for increased rosuvastatin effects/toxicities (eg, myalgias, rhabdomyolysis) when these agents are combined.
 Consider therapy modification

 Talazoparib: BCRP/ABCG2 Inhibitors may increase the serum concentration of Talazoparib.
 Monitor therapy